A step-by-step guide to executing a successful video consultation.

 They may get the help of an IT coordinator to deal with more difficult software concerns, such as integrating Coviu with your existing practice management system, setting up custom branding for the Coviu rooms, and adding a branded booking button to your website.

 Finally the Telehealth coordinator, who manages incoming patients, their bookings, sends them to the appropriate clinician, and deals with any basic software or hardware issues that arise.

 Depending on the size of your practice, these roles may be created for separate people, or they may all be undertaken by a single employee.

-3. Ensure you have the latest update for your web browser, whether you are using Chrome, Mozilla Firefox, Safari or something else.
+- Ensure you have the latest update for your web browser, whether you are using Google Chrome, Microsoft Edge, Apple Safari or something else.
 Whilst Coviu works on all modern web browsers (except for Internet Explorer), older browser versions have security holes and are not conducive to a safe Coviu call.
-We suggest running Coviu on Google Chrome if possible.
+We suggest running Coviu on Google Chrome if possible, as per our recommended web browsers.
 Incidentally, Coviu works on all modern Android and iOS devices as well as computers and laptops.

-6. Once everything is working well, we suggest to attend a webinar.
+- Once everything is working well, we suggest to attend a webinar.
 That way, you will learn first hand how Coviu’s clinical tools and features can be utilised in your video consultation.
-You will be briefed on the magic ‘Add+’ button which allows you to host a screen-share, access the whiteboard, share documents and images, annotate forms or images and much more.
+You will be briefed on the Apps & Tools+ button which allows you to host a screen-share, access the whiteboard, share documents and images, annotate forms or images and much more.
 You will also be guided through how the waiting room and call/transfer works to better understand the workflow design.
-This is your opportunity to ask any questions you may have about telehealth and Coviu’s platform.
+This is your opportunity to ask any questions you may have about Telehealth and Coviu’s platform.